StarConKW/starconkw.github.io/_pages/coc.md

 ## Consequences of Unacceptable Behavior ##

-Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.
+Unacceptable behavior from any community member, including sponsors, and those with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.